|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Bu-ku-li-yong-shun descendants would relocate to a place called He-tu-a-la (i.e., later Xingjing).
-Jue-chang-an, the grandfather of later Nurhachi or Nurhachu (1559-1626), would gradually grow in strength.
-A Ming Dynasty general (Li Chengliang) at Liaoxi, in order to suppress the Jurchen growth, would attack the grandson-in-law of Jue-chang-an.
-Jue-chang-an and his son died as a result of a conspiracy between the Huron Chieftan Ni-kan-wai-lan and Ming Dynasty General Li Chengliang.
-Nurhachi and his brother were among the soldiers captured by Ming army.
+Jue-chang-an, the grandfather of later Manchu founder Nurhachi or Nurhachu (1559-1626), would gradually grow in strength.
+A Ming Dynasty general (Li Chengliang) at Liaoxi, in order to suppress the Jurchen growth, attacked the grandson-in-law of Jue-chang-an.
+Jue-chang-an and his son died as a result of conspiracy between the Huron Chieftan Ni-kan-wai-lan and Ming Dynasty General Li Chengliang.
+Nurhachi and his brother were among the Manchus captured by the Ming army.
 Nurhachi, for his extraordinary outlook, was set free by the wife of Li Chengliang per "Qing Shi Gao".
-"Qing Shi Gao" stated that Nurhachi acquired his stength after winning over the support from chieftans of Saerhu city, Jiamuhu city and Zhanhe city in A.D.
+"Qing Shi Gao" stated that Nurhachi acquired his stength after winning over the support from chieftans of the Saerhu fort, the Jiamuhu city and the Zhanhe city in A.D.
 1583.
 Nurhachi, around the age of 25 at that time, would attack Huron Chieftan Ni-kan-wai-lan to avenge the death of his father/grandfather.
-Ni-kan-wai-lan fled to Ming territories, and Nurhachi wrote a letter to Ming court asking for handover of Ni-kan-wai-lan.
-Ming court, however, only condoled Nurhachi with 30 horses, two coffins, the post of 'dudu' (i.e., governor-general) of Jianzhou-wei, and the title of General 'long-hu' (dragon and tiger).
+Ni-kan-wai-lan fled to the Ming territories, and Nurhachi wrote a letter to the Ming court asking for handover of Ni-kan-wai-lan.
+The Ming court, however, only condoled Nurhachi with 30 horses, two coffins, the post of 'dudu' (i.e., governor-general) of Jianzhou-wei, and the title of General 'long-hu' (dragon and tiger).
 Nurhachi hence set up four banners of armies, and trained his soldiers.
 The original four banners were of yellow, red, white and black, and later blue replaced the color of black. (http://www.secretchina.com/news/articles/4/7/2/67823.html pointed out that banner system was first set up in A.D.
 1601.)
 Nurhachi attacked the Ming border castle to have Ni-kan-wai-lan captured and executed.

-By late Ming Dynasty, three Jurchen tribes were known, Jianzhou or Chien-chou (Jianzhou Prefecture), Haixi or Hai-hsi (east of the sea or Huron Lake), & Yeren or Yeh-jen (uncivilized people).
-The territories of Huron Lake area was named Haixi-wei [West-of-lake Garrison] by Ming Dynasty, and Ye-he tribe was the biggest of the four sub-tribes in that area.
-Nurhachi united various tribes of Manchuria, pacified neighboring Mongol tribes, and expanded their territory.
-Nurhachi first defeated the Ye-he Statelet at Huron Lake.
+By the late Ming dynasty, three Jurchen tribes were known, Jianzhou or Chien-chou (Jianzhou Prefecture), Haixi or Hai-hsi (east of the sea or the Huron Lake), & Yeren or Yeh-jen (the uncivilized people).
+The territories in the Huron Lake area was named Haixi-wei [West-of-lake Garrison] by Ming Dynasty, and the Ye-he tribe was the biggest of the four sub-tribes in that area.
+Nurhachi united various tribes of Manchuria, pacified the neighboring Mongol tribes, and expanded their territory.
+Nurhachi first defeated the Ye-he Statelet at the Huron Lake.
 Ye-he married over a woman to Narhaci, and Huangtaiji was born by this Ye-he woman.
-Ye-he tribe chieftan, considered a vassal of Ming, was jealous of Nurhachi expansion, and he called upon an army of 30,000, including some Mongols, for an attack on Nurhachi.
+The Ye-he tribe chieftan, considered a vassal of Ming Dynasty, was jealous of Nurhachi's expansion, and he called upon an army of 30,000, including some Mongols, for an attack on Nurhachi.
 "Qing Shi Gao" stated that Ye-he assembled three Huron tribes of Qula, Hada and Huifa, three Mongol tribes of Ke'erxin, Xibo and Gua'ercha, and three Changbai [Mt Forever White] tribes of Ne'yin and Zhusheli.
-Nurhachi thoroughly defeated Ye-he tribe.
-Ye-he tribe promised to send in their daughter for inter-marriage with Nurhachi, but Ye-he tribe then decided to marry the princess to the Mongols.
-(Ye-he family would later produce the Empress Dowger Cixi.)
+Nurhachi thoroughly defeated the Ye-he tribe.
+The Ye-he tribe promised to send in their daughter for inter-marriage with Nurhachi, but the Ye-he tribe then decided to marry the princess to the Mongols.
+(The Ye-he family would later produce the Empress Dowger Cixi.)
 More Mongol tribes came to submit, including Ke'erxin and Khalka.
-Huangtaiji went to Mongolia to have an engagement with a Mongol princess of Ke'erxin tribe.
+Huangtaiji went to Mongolia to have an engagement with a Mongol princess of the Ke'erxin tribe.

 In addition to four princes, five ministers were instituted.
 In Aug of A.D.
-1616, Manchu armies went across Heilongjiang River and took over 11 castles.
+1616, the Manchu armies went across the Heilongjiang [Amur] River and took over 11 castles.
 In A.D.
 1617, Prince Ming'an of Mongol tribe Ke'erxin came to pay respect.
-Manchus campaigned against islands in the sea (Huron Lake?, or ?
+The Manchus campaigned against islands in the sea (Huron Lake?, or ?
 Sakhalin Island in the Japan Sea) in this year.

-Aside from original four banners of yellow, red, blue and white, comprising of 7500 soldiers each banner, Nurhachi set up four extra 'embedded banners' of yellow, red, blue and white [in A.D.
+Aside from the original four banners of yellow, red, blue and white, comprising of 7500 soldiers each banner, Nurhachi set up four extra 'embedded banners' of yellow, red, blue and white [in A.D.
 1615 per http://www.secretchina.com/news/articles/4/7/2/67823.html].
-The so-called 'Eight Banner' system was used for organizing armies into eight columns at times of war but released to production at times of peace.
-Later, the Manchu under Huangtaiji set up eight Mongolians and eight Chinese banners, respectively, on basis of ethnic composition.
+The so-called 'Eight Banner' system was used for organizing the armies into eight columns at times of war but released to agrcultural production at times of peace.
+Later, the Manchu under Huangtaiji set up eight Mongol and eight Chinese banners, respectively, on basis of the ethnic composition.

-The original four banners were assigned as left wing, and the embedded four banners were assigned as right wing.
-In addition to Manchu Eight Banners, Mongol and Han ethnic eight banners were set up, and total head-count reached 280,000.
-After unification of China, the original four banners, about 100000 soldiers, were named 'Jin Qi' or Forbidden Banners, which were deployed around the capital.
-The remaining 24 banners were assigned to eight major provincial garrisons around the nation as Stationed Banners.
+The original four banners were assigned as the left wing, and the embedded four banners were assigned as the right wing.
+In addition to the Manchu Eight Banners, some Mongol and Han ethnic eight banners were set up, and the total head-count reached 280,000.
+After the unification of China, the original four banners, about 100000 soldiers, were named 'Jin Qi' or the Forbidden Banners, which were deployed around the capital.
+The remaining 24 banners were assigned to some eight major provincial garrisons around the nation as the Stationed Banners.
 Nationwide passes, cities around the capital and Manchuria were staffed with another 25 garrisons.
 All banner officers and soldiers were hereditary.

-Manchu, after entering Peking, set up Green-Camp Standard Battalion of about 500,000 comprising of turncoat Ming armies.
-It was under the command of"bing bu" or ministry of army.
-Green-Camp was named after the color of its banner and it was ethnic Chinese.
-Green-Camp was sub-divided into two parts, 'Green-Camp At-The-Capital' guarding the capital and the Canal, and 'Green-Camp At-The-Province'.
-By the time of Taiping Rebellion, both Banner and Green Camp armies had rotten so much that they could not put up a fight.
+The Manchu, after entering Peking, set up a Green-Camp Standard Battalion of about 500,000 comprising of the turncoat Ming armies.
+It was under the command of"bing bu" or the ministry of army.
+The Green-Camp was named after the color of its banner and it was ethnic Chinese.
+The Green-Camp was sub-divided into two parts, the 'Green-Camp At-The-Capital' guarding the capital and the Canal, and the 'Green-Camp At-The-Province'.
+By the time of eruption of the Taiping Rebellion, both the Banner and the Green Camp armies had rotten so much that they could not put up a fight.

-Southern Manchuria, Liaoning Province, was historically Ming Chinese territories.
-Since Qin Dynasty, Chinese had fled to Manchuria for asylum.
-History repeatedly speculated that the ancestors of Khitans could be those coolies who fled the order of Qin Emperor Shihuangdi to build the Great Wall.
+Southern Manchuria, today's Liaoning Province, was historically the Ming Chinese territories.
+Since Qin Dynasty, the Chinese had fled to Manchuria for asylum.
+History repeatedly speculated that ancestors of the Khitans could be those coolies who fled the order of Qin Emperor Shihuangdi to build the Great Wall.
 Though, this speculation could be wrong in attributing the shaved heads of the barbarians to the Qin China's penalizing code of shaving the hair of the convicts - as the recent DNA analysis had proven that the barbarians of northern Mancuria belonged to the C-haplogroup people who arrived in Northeastern Asia 40 to 50 thousand years ago.
-Per Li Zhiting, the area from Shanhaiguan [Mountain & Sea Pass] to Kaiyuan-Tieling had been fortified by a castle every 30 li distance.
-On the mountains, beacon towers were built at a distance of every five Chinese li distance.
-Liao-dong, i.e., the area to the east of Liao-he River, was especially important strategic defence as a result of its leveled span of land that linked to Mongols to the west and northwest, the Jurchens to the east and northeast, and the Koreans to the east and southeast.
+Per Li Zhiting, the area from Shanhaiguan [the Mountain & Sea Pass] to Kaiyuan-Tieling had been fortified by a castle every 30 li distance.
+On the mountains, the beacon towers were built at a distance of every five Chinese li distance.
+Liao-dong, i.e., the area to the east of Liao-he River, was especially important for strategic defence as a result of its leveled span of land that linked to the Mongols to the west and northwest, the Jurchens to the east and northeast, and the Koreans to the east and southeast.

 In A.D.
-1618, Nurhachi, after making an oath of 'Seven Hatreds for the Ming Dynasty' (i.e., Seven Grievances), would lead an army of 20,000 against Ming border towns, including the city of Fushun.
-Leftside 4 banners were to attack Dongzhou and Magengdan, while rightside 4 banners to attack Fushun.
+1618, Nurhachi, after making an oath of 'Seven Hatreds for the Ming Dynasty' (i.e., the Seven Grievances), would lead an army of 20,000 against the Ming border towns, including the city of Fushun.
+The leftside 4 banners were to attack Dongzhou and Magengdan, while the rightside 4 banners to attack Fushun.
 What happened here would be what some historians claimed to be a setup by Li Chengliang who, acting as the most powerful border general in Manchuria, deliberately abanoned the dozens of Ming forts in southern and eastern Manchuria to appease Nu'erhachi with whom Li Chengliang was said to have maintained trade relations for years.
 With the Manchus taking over the territory of southern and eastern Manchuria from Li Chengliang's treacherous action, the rise of the Manchus became a fact accompli.

 The Battles Of Sa'erhu